narfdotpl/narf.pl/content/posts/drzwi.md

 To make this project I had to extend my tools with ability to move the camera and change material properties in Blender.
 Turns out, it's hard to get camera movement and timing right.
-I suspect it's difficult in the real life as well, but I felt it very strongly when working on it in code: tweaking timing, curves, and noise of different movements by tenths of a second makes the difference between a shot that feels movie-like and something that looks completely artificial.
+I suspect it's difficult in the real world as well, but I felt it very strongly when working on it in code: tweaking timing, curves, and noise of different movements by tenths of a second makes the difference between a shot that feels movie-like and something that looks completely artificial.
 In the end I